 Pololū Valley Lookout

 The trail down into the valley is a section of the old government road to ʻĀwini.
 For this reason it is both referred to at the Pololū Trail and the ʻĀwini trail.
-The trail itself offers breathtaking views of the cliffs, the valley and the black sand beach on the valley floor.
+The trail itself offers clear views of the cliffs, the valley, and the black sand beach below.

 The hike down the side of the cliff to the valley floor is short but steep: ~420 ft in 0.6 miles (126 meters in 1.0 kilometers) and takes about 20 to 25 minutes for the average hiker.
 From the valley floor it is a short and easy stretch to the beach.
 During or after rains the trail can be slippery and because of the relatively steep average grade of the trail (13%) we rate the difficulty as moderate.
 Don’t worry, there is plenty of time on the beach to take a breather!